CLARIAH/cattle/README.md

 ## Examples

 To understand this service please read the [COW](https://github.com/clariah/cow) documentation first!
 To convert csv's to Linked Data using COW this webservice provides the following options (in steps matching the COW 'logic').
+You will need to run these commands from a term/shell (in Unix) or the command prompt in Windows.

 ### Step 1: build a metadata json file
 Build a metadata.json file containing the conversion script and save it as a file